What it does

 Failure modes (fail-soft to “unsigned”)

-response body, never to the response header.
+audit log, the response body, or the response headers.

 Image layout